Zenon-Nowakowski/V-duck/readme.md

 # Features
 - Word filtering:
    - In the internal.json file there shoud be a filtered_strings array, which will be read and any message containing a filtered word will result in an automatic timeout.
+   - Filtering is prossessed through filteralg.py and must be similar by a factor of 80% to the filter list in order to be filtered.
 - Dice rolling
    - Simple NdN format
 - echo